Kids Can Grow

 - the basics of good nutrition and food safety; and

 - how to build and plant a 3′ x 5′ raised bed garden at home, with materials, seedlings, and amended topsoil supplied by us.

-Kids Can Grow has been inspiring young gardeners for over 19 years!
+Kids Can Grow has been inspiring young gardeners for 20 years!
 UMaine Extension educators and Master Gardener Volunteers have been teaching children how to grow fresh produce and flowers in our York County demonstration gardens since 1999.